Godi28/QuickFoodMS-Databases/README.md

 ![CONNECTION](https://user-images.githubusercontent.com/88197915/144799592-a03d395d-cf56-4e6f-a79b-406f8c134e0e.PNG)

 2. As per on screen instructions :

-Enter the number 1 to select a linked entry using the customer's name.
+*Enter the number 1 to select a linked entry using the customer's name.
-Enter the number 2 to select a linked entry using the order number.
+*Enter the number 2 to select a linked entry using the order number.
-Enter the number 3 to add a new customer to the database.
+*Enter the number 3 to add a new customer to the database.
-Enter the number 4 to update existing customer details in the database.
+*Enter the number 4 to update existing customer details in the database.
-Enter the number 5 to check for missing information in the database or to check if QuickFood Project is finalised and create Invoices.
+*Enter the number 5 to check for missing information in the database or to check if QuickFood Project is finalised and create Invoices.
-Enter the number 6 to update missing entry information.
+*Enter the number 6 to update missing entry information.

 3. Follow the follow-up instructions to implement the respective queries.

- <font size="1"> **Project maintained and designed by : Ogodiseng Sehoole**
-**For help or any inquiries contact Ogodiseng Sehoole at** godisehoole@hotmail.com </font>
+ **Project maintained and designed by : Ogodiseng Sehoole** **For help or any inquiries contact Ogodiseng Sehoole at** godisehoole@hotmail.com